victorchall/EveryDream2trainer/doc/CAPTION_COG.md

 * `title_and_tags_from_image_json` Same as above but looks for a file ending in `.json` with the same basename and in the same directory as the image (ex. `/myfolder/001.png`, `/myfolder/001.json`), enabling *per-image* metadata instead of a per-folder metadata file.

+* `from_image_json` inserts the entire contents of the json with the same base name as the image.
+It also supports an extra CLI arg `--exclude_keys` in which you can pass in a CSV of keys you want removed before the contents are added to the prompt.  ex.

+`--prompt_plugin from_image_json --exclude keys "date,uploaded by,file size"`

 ### Programming your own plugins.